segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 - Cleanup

 ### Alias
 The [alias](/docs/connections/spec/alias/) method is used to merge two user identities by connecting two sets of user data as one.
-This method is required to manage user identities in some of Segment’s destinations.
+This method is required to manage user identities in some of Segment's destinations.

 {% codeexample %}
 {% codeexampletab Method signature %}